 A Quick Example of Being Intentional

 As an example, let’s take credit card applications.
-Think of all the places you’re asked to sign up for a credit card: at the retail store, at the gasoline pump, at the bank, in your junk mail everyday, at the sporting event freebie table, etc., etc.
+Think of all the places you’re asked to sign up for a credit card: at the retail store, at the gasoline pump, at the bank, in your junk mail everyday, here on this site (wink, wink), at the sporting event freebie table, etc., etc.

 You get the point.
 If you signed up for a credit card every time you were offered one, you’d have a mountain of cards.
 The only time you should sign up for a credit card is when YOU WANT TO based on your previously set intentions, not someone else’s.

 I’m convinced that these two things (taking ownership of my life and being intentional with my decisions) were, and still are, KEY to bringing success to our personal finances.

 Hopefully these points have given you an idea of how you can essentially get more control of your spending, saving, and debt reduction.

 Anything to add to the discussion?
 Use the comment section below.